 Diffusion tubes can only be used to measure the annual mean NO2 level.
 Previous research carried out on behalf of DEFRA and the Devolved Administration (Reference 5, Laxen D and Marener B (2003)) identified a relationship between the annual mean and the 1-hour objective, such that exceedences of the latter were considered unlikely where the annual mean was below 60 μg/m3.
 An updated analysis (Reference 6, Cook A (2008)) has been carried out taking into account new monitoring data collected over the period 2003-2007.
 This new analysis has identified a number of exceedences of the 1-hour mean objective where annual mean were below 60 μg/m3.
 The majority of these occurrences were recorded at kerbside and roadside sites, and were at sites within South-East England (and in particular within Greater London), but not exclusively so.
 A large number of these exceedences were associated with a regional pollution event that occurred over several days in December 2007.
 If these latter exceedences are excluded the number of exceedences of the 1-hour mean where annual mean are below 60 μg/m3, is extremely limited.
 On the basis of this evidence, the guidance remains unchanged and authorities may assume that exceedences of the 1-hour mean objective are only likely to occur at locations where annual mean concentrations are 60 μg/m3 and above.
-Annual mean levels of NO2 are well below 60 μg/m3 throughout all monitoring sites within East Ayrshire (Table A3 and A4) and we can therefore conclude no exceedences of the one hour mean objective are likely at locations of relevant public exposure (any outdoor location where members of the public might reasonably be expected to spend one hour or more e.g. pavements of busy shopping streets etc.)
+Annual mean levels of NO2 are well below 60 μg/m3 throughout all monitoring sites within East Ayrshire (Table A3 and A8) and we can therefore conclude no exceedences of the one hour mean objective are likely at locations of relevant public exposure (any outdoor location where members of the public might reasonably be expected to spend one hour or more e.g. pavements of busy shopping streets etc.)

-As previously noted, NO2 levels at the building facade were at a maximum of 31.4 μ g/m3 at 95/97 John Finnie St., Kilmarnock and 16 West George Street, Kilmarnock.

-All other NO2 levels at building facades were below 30 μ g/m3, significantly below the 40 μ g/m3 annual mean Air Quality Objective.
-Indeed one of the long term monitoring location in Kilmarnock Town Centre, 96 John Finnie St., has predicted NO2 levels at the building façade of 20.6 μ g/m3 (26.4 μ g/m3 at the roadside) in 2017 just over half the 40 μ g/m3 annual mean objective.
-The four long term NO2 diffusion tube monitoring sites (Figures A.3 - A.4) indicate a significant downward trend from 2007 to 2017.
+As previously noted, NO2 levels at the building facade were at a maximum of 24.9 $\mu g/m^3$ at 95/97 John Finnie St., significantly below the 40 $\mu g/m^3$ annual mean Air Quality Objective.
+Indeed one of the long term monitoring location in Kilmarnock Town Centre, 96 John Finnie St., has predicted NO2 levels at the building façade of 18.2 $\mu g/m^3$ (22.7 $\mu g/m^3$ at the roadside) in 2018, just over half the 40 $\mu g/m^3$ annual mean objective.
+The four long-term NO2 diffusion tube monitoring sites (Figures A.3 - A.4) indicate a significant downward trend from 2007 to 2017.
 Factors which may be contributing to this trend are:-